Verizon hikes data fees in pricing revamp

 Investors pushed Verizon shares up 38 cents, or almost 1 percent to close at $42.94 on New York Stock Exchange, its highest level since October 2007.

-Bernstein's Moffett sees shared data consolidating market domination among AT&T and Verizon as smaller rivals Sprint Nextel (S.N), the No. 3 U.S. mobile provider and T-Mobile USA, a unit of Deutsche Telecom (DTEGn.DE), may not be able to react.
+Bernstein's Moffett sees shared data consolidating market domination among AT&T and Verizon as smaller rivals Sprint Nextel, the No. 3 U.S. mobile provider and T-Mobile USA, a unit of Deutsche Telecom, may not be able to react.

 Analysts see the new pricing appealing to family plan subscribers that already pay for multiple devices.
 It would help particularly in families where data and voice usage varies widely between different family members.